rjbs/rjbs.github.io/_posts/2023-01-18-talking-to-philips-hue-lights-1.md

 I had done the discovery work on this years ago, and just yesterday I found out that this means of discovery has been deprecated.
 I have [written about its replacement](/blog/2023/01/talking-to-philips-hue-lights-3/) in a later post.
-But hey, this stuff below is still neat to read about~
+But hey, this stuff below is still neat to read about!
 </div>

 So, how do you find the bridge?
 I have a number of little servers on my home